 "This module focuses on the analysis of factors that affect strategic decisions and performance of firms from an economic perspective.
 There is particular emphasis on decision-making under uncertainty, and the lectures cover topics such as economic growth and factors influencing product demand, the important of formal and informal institutions, the role of transactions costs in influencing key strategic decisions of firms, contracting in an environment of asymmetric information, strategic interactions among firms in the product market, and the nature of dynamic capabilities.
 The lectures about the theoretical issues are supplemented by the use of case studies about actual companies." - Professor Sumon Bhaumik

-Penny Dick leads the module Managing Behaviour at Work.
+Penny Dick leads the module Managing Organisational Behaviour.